debaun-pac/debaunstaff/README.md

 - crew: ?

-### sat 25 sep / freshman family weekend: Nariman’s address and alumni panel
+### sat 25 sep / freshman family weekend: Nariman’s address and other presentation sessions
-*8:30am call / 10am Nariman’s address / 10:45am alumni panel / 11:30am load-out*
+*8:30am call / 10am Nariman’s address / 11:30am presentation / 12:30pm presentation / 12:30am load-out*

-Our contribution to FFW this year is to host the President’s morning welcome address and a brief alumni panel.
+Our contribution to FFW this year is to host the President’s morning welcome address and two presentations.
 This is a podium and powerpoint event.

 - stage manager: Mat
 - sound op: Carl